ArtsCorpsDetroit - Community Engagement

 Relationships forged with community organizations under the founding leadership of Marion Jackson, WSU professor emerita of Art History and faculty from the WSU College of Education, continue to be fostered today.
 Through arts-based programming and with a dynamic corps of students and volunteers, ACD contributes to the well-being of Detroit residents, the vitality of Detroit communities, the fostering of the academic and/or personal growth of students and volunteers, and the collection of data for research.

 Today, ACD resides within the James Pearson Duffy Department of Art & Art History, WSU, under the leadership of Joan Verla, with its research component directed by Holly Feen-Calligan, associate professor and art therapy coordinator, College of Education.

 ACD collaborates with community organizations to provide projects which can benefit the organization and its members and add to the aesthetic beauty of the community.
-All ACD projects are led by a WSU faculty or staff member, a WSU student familiar with the specific area being explored, or by a local artist who is experienced in working with the community.
+All ACD projects are led by a member of WSU's art department alumni, a faculty or staff member of the department, or by a local artist who is experienced in working with the community.
 All workshops are photo and/or video documented.